ibm-cloud-docs/sell/software-suspend.md

 # Suspending your product from the {{site.data.keyword.cloud_notm}} catalog
 {: #suspend-product}

 If you need to remove a product from the {{site.data.keyword.cloud}} catalog without permanently deleting or deprecating it, you can suspend it for up to 7 days.
-Suspending a product can be useful if, for example, you discover a bug or a vulnerability in your product that must be investigated before more customers install it.
+Suspending a product can be useful if, for example, you discover a bug or vulnerability in your product that must be investigated before more customers install it.
 {: shortdesc}

-Suspending your product will not permanently delete it from the {{site.data.keyword.cloud_notm}} catalog.
+Suspending your product does not permanently delete it from the {{site.data.keyword.cloud_notm}} catalog.
 If you need to permanently delete your product, deprecate it instead.
 {: note}

 ## Suspending your product from the {{site.data.keyword.cloud_notm}} catalog